vedph/cadmus_web/doc/adding-parts.md

 ```

 2. add a _part editor dumb component_ named after the part (e.g. `ng g component note-part` for `NotePartComponent` after `NotePart`), and extending `ModelEditorComponentBase<T>` where `T` is the part's type:
-   1. in the _constructor_ (injecting a `FormBuilder` and a `DialogService`; the latter to be passed to the `super` constructor: `formBuilder: FormBuilder, dialogService: DialogService`), instantiate its "root" form group (named `form`), filling it with the required controls.
+   1. in the _constructor_, instantiate its "root" form group (named `form`), filling it with the required controls.
    2. eventually add _thesaurus_ entries properties for binding, populating them by overriding `onThesauriSet` (`protected onThesauriSet() {}`).
+   3. implement `OnInit` calling `this.initEditor();` in it.
-   3. (from _model to form_): override `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
+   4. (from _model to form_): implement `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
-   4. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
-If this returns null, return a new part object with default values; else, fill its properties from the form's controls.
-This merges the inherited properties with those edited.
+   5. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
+If this returns null, create a new part object with default values (you just need to set `typeId` for the `Part`'s interface properties); then, fill the part object properties from the form's controls.
+This merges the inherited properties (from the initial JSON code, if any) with those edited.
-   5. build your component's _template_.
+   6. build your component's _template_.

 Sample code: